erenbayrakli/CurrencyAPI/README.md

 # CurrencyAPI
-API that pulls exchange rate data over TCMB
+API that pulls exchange rate data over TCMB and BINANCE for coins